 Here are some red flags to keep in mind when dating a person who recently divorced or broke up.

 - They are clingy.
-They try to be with you the same amount of time that a married or committed couple would.
+They try to be with you for the same amount of time that a married or committed couple would.
 They also may try to be physically close to you all the time and overly affectionate.
 Too much of anything is unhealthy.

 - They are depressed.
 They display sadness, lethargy, and moodiness for long periods.
 You are under no obligation to be their psychologist or like a lifelong friend.

 - They are emotionally fragile.
 They cry easily.
-They overreact to comments you make.
+They overreact to the comments you make.
 For example, you might say, “This soup is not hot enough for me.
 Could you please warm it up?”
 They see this request as criticism and become inappropriately angry or sad.

 - They are rushing the relationship.
 They are pushing you to advance the relationship to higher levels of intimacy and commitment.
 If you feel pressured then the relationship is unhealthy.